sanjay-chivukula/gaze-tracking-game-poc/README.md

 # Gaze Tracking Game PoC
-This repository showcases utility of Computer Vision AI models as additional input diminesion for gaming.
+Repository to showcase utility of Computer Vision AI models as additional input diminesion for gaming.
 The goal is to make the models function with low quality inbuilt laptop cameras for higher adaptability and lower costs.

 The repository consists of three sub-projects: